haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

     When the other process recieves the bmessenger it forwards to correct looper where message should be recieved.
 Then once connection is successful each process starts sending messages.
 Each IPC message is tagged 'ipcm' with Data Attached to them.

-And yes I started to give meaningful commit messages.Plus here is one of a kind limited edition 🤑💰💲 doodle by me
+And yes I started to give meaningful commit messages.
+Plus here is one of a kind limited edition doodle by me.

 ![](/files/Ipc.jpg)